Architect a Managed Disaster Recovery on Amazon RDS for SQL Server: Part 1

 Native backup and restore in RDS for SQL Server

 Amazon RDS for SQL Server supports native backup and restore for Microsoft SQL Server databases.
 It lets you backup individual databases from an SQL Server RDS instance.
 The native backup and restore functionality is supported with the help of stored procedures.
-These stored procedures let you create a differential or full backup of your Amazon RDS for SQL Server DB instances, and store the backup files on Amazon Simple Storage Service (Amazon S3).
-You can restore these backups to an existing Amazon RDS DB or an on-premises instance that is running SQL Server.
+These stored procedures let you create a differential or full backup of your Amazon RDS for SQL Server DB instances, and store backup files on Amazon Simple Storage Service (Amazon S3).
+You can restore full, differential and log backups to an existing Amazon RDS DB or you can restore full and differential backups created from Amazon RDS.
+Amazon RDS for SQL Server also supports access to transaction log backups.
+With this feature, customers gain access to transaction log backups that are generated on the Amazon RDS SQL Server instance and copied to a customer S3 bucket.
+These files alongside with full and differential backups, can be used to restore databases to an on-premises instance that is running SQL Server.
 You can store and transfer backup files on Amazon S3 in the same AWS region (in-region DR), or you can replicate the backup files to another S3 bucket in another AWS region (multi-region DR).

 Recovery Point Objective and Recovery Time Objective